-A 2012 CDC investigation of youth suicides in two Delaware counties barely mentions guns, even though they’re the most common method of committing suicide in the United States.
+A 2012 CDC investigation of youth suicides in two Delaware counties barely mentions guns, even though they’re the most common method of suicide in the United States.

 Essentially, examining behaviors where guns play a role, without delving into the issue of firearm accessibility, allows the CDC to appear responsive to a pressing local public health issue without triggering alarm bells in Congress.
-It’s a pattern that plays out at the agency with some regularity: A 2012 CDC investigation of youth suicides in two Delaware counties barely mentions guns, even though they’re the most common method of committing suicide in the United States.
+It’s a pattern that plays out at the agency with some regularity: A 2012 CDC investigation of youth suicides in two Delaware counties barely mentions guns, even though they’re the most common method of suicide in the United States.
 And in June, the CDC published a paper on recent gun injury statistics — but Degutis says that effort, too, was based on existing information the organization already had access to the figures through its general injury databases.

 CDC spokeswoman Courtney Lenard had this to say when asked why a study on firearms violence wouldn’t explore whether gun accessibility plays a role in gun crime rates: “Prevention requires understanding the factors that influence violence — considering the complex interplay between individual, relationship, community, and societal factors,” she wrote in an email.
 “It allows us to address the factors that put people at risk for experiencing violence as a victim or perpetrator.”